dunhamsteve/newt/README.md

   - [ ] Read data as real constructors
   - [ ] Typecheck / eval the same
   - [ ] Add elimination / case
-    - [ ] Maybe some test cases from pi-forall
+    - [ ] test cases.
+Maybe from pi-forall
 - [ ] Code Gen
 - [ ] Less expansion
   - Can we not expand top level - expand in unification and matching pi types?